 But what about the long run?
 It’s hard to imagine a socially acceptable equilibrium where spare CPU cycles are harvested without consent.
 And in the long run, the goal should be to prevent unauthorized access entirely (a pipe dream perhaps, but we’re talking about the long run here).
 So what can a policy-maker, or better yet a technology manufacturer, do to capitalize on this model?

-For the moment, Folding@Home and its ilk are left to their own devices to convince CPU owners to donate resources.
+For the moment, [email protected] and its ilk are left to their own devices to convince CPU owners to donate resources.
 Illicit botnet creators have the luxury of forcing the issue, doing an end-run around all kinds of end-user complexity, such as opting in, installing software, granting access to a command and control system, and so on.
 These are high hurdles that the good botnet crowd face, and explain the fact that they are out-numbered by bad botnet participants 100-to-1.

 What if this were just the way computers worked in the first place?
 Imagine an operating system where all of that complexity is baked in, where users can opt in and control the services or social issues they want to support.
 Or even, like a utility offering to buy excess solar power from its customers, sell access to their spare cycles to commercial cloud computing providers (who can avoid building expensive data centers).
-After the “Welcome to [OS X/Windows 15/Android/iOS 10]” screen, people are offered a set of selections for either donating or selling spare cycles, and that’s just what people expect from the get-go.
+After the “Welcome to [OS X/Windows 15/Android/iOS 10]” screen, people are offered a set of selections for either donating or selling spare cycles, and that’s just what people exp

 There’s a vast infrastructure out there—spare cycles—currently being co-opted by criminals.
 Let’s take it back and put it to good use.